Programs in Baltimore, MD

 My Sister's Place Lodge: My Sister’s Place Lodge is a transitional housing program for homeless women of Baltimore City who have been diagnosed with a disability.
 The Lodge provides a safe, therapeutic, and nurturing environment where our residents can increase their self-esteem and develop the skills necessary to successfully transition into the community once they complete the program.
 The primary goal of the program is to assist our residents in becoming self sufficient, active members of their community who reside in affordable and safe permanent housing.

-My Sister's Place Women's Center: My Sister’s Place Women’s Center provides 3 meals a day and access to services such as case management, education, and job training to women in Baltimore City.
+My Sister's Place Women's Center: My Sister’s Place Women’s Center provides three meals a day and access to services such as case management, education, and job training to women in Baltimore City.

 Our Daily Bread Employment Center: The Our Daily Bread Employment Center helps people in need with a daily hot meal, case management, job training and employment counseling.